huskertc/RepData_PeerAssessment1/PA1_template.md

 Reproducible Research Project: Peer Assessment #1
 ================================
 File: PA1_template.Rmd
-Date: 8/16/2015
+Date: 9/18/2015

+### Introduction

+Data on personal fitness activity can be captured on devices such as Fitbit.
+This project uses data collected from 10/2012 through 11/2012 for one individual.
-Source data is .csv file of activity (number of steps) in five-minute intervals
+The data collected in the number of steps taken in five-minute intervals
-by day collected over two months for one individual
+by day collected over the two months.

 ```r